bchorman/startup/README.md

 - [x] **Application text content** - consistent fonts
 - [x] **Images** - images are included and styled
   - [] **About page image** - this image still needs to have its sizing fixed

+## React Deliverable

+For this deliverable, I used JavaScript and React so that the application works as a single page application.